georgej1144/Awesome-Bot/README.md

+# Awesome Bot
+Maintains a word list for each server the bot is added to.
+Each server's words are stored in separate JSON files by Server ID.

 ## How to add
 - Create an application through the discord developer portal
 - Create a Bot user inside the application